Returning Member? Login to retrieve information from your previous registration.

 DESCRIPTION OF ACTIVITY: Participation on the swim team at Balcones Country Club

-In consideration for the above-named member, guest, minor or other entity or person (collectively “Participant”) being allowed to participate in the above-described activity (“Activity”) at Balcones Country Club (the “Club”), the undersigned agrees as follows:
+In consideration for the above-named member, guest, minor, or other entity or person (collectively “Participant”) being allowed to participate in the above-described activity (“Activity”) at Balcones Country Club (the “Club”), the undersigned agrees as follows:

-1. I am fully aware of the risks and hazards connected with the Activity, including damage to or loss of personal property, and bodily injury or personal harm including, but not limited to, death.
+1. I am fully aware of the risks and hazards connected with the Activity, including damage to or loss of personal property, and bodily injury or personal harm including but not limited to death.

 2. I KNOWINGLY AND FREELY ASSUME ALL SUCH RISKS, both known and unknown, without limitation.
-I agree I will assume full responsibility for my participation and for my property.
+I agree and I will assume full responsibility for my participation and for my property.

 3. I agree that I will comply with any and all rules, regulations or instructions that may be provided to me regarding participation in the Activity.
 If, however, I observe any unusual significant hazard during my presence or participation, I will remove myself from participation and bring such knowledge to the attention of the Club or the swim instructors immediately.